Donate

 Will I have internet access?

-There is wireless internet access in the majority of the seminar rooms and in the Segal Beit midrash.
+There is good wifi access in most of the Institute, including the seminar rooms and in the Segal Beit Midrash.

 What are the COVID-19 safety policies?

-Due to the dynamic and ever-changing situation with COVID-19, it is difficult to say what the COVID-19 safety policies will be in June 2023.
-However, the Shalom Hartman Institute will follow all of the regulations set forth by the Israeli Health Ministry, and will remain in touch with all registrants regarding COVID-19 protocols as relevant to CLP in June 2023.
-Based on the COVID-19 situation in June 2023, the Shalom Hartman Institute may implement additional measures to ensure the health and safety of all participants.
+Due to the dynamic and ever-changing situation with COVID-19, it is difficult to say at time of writing (January 2024) what the COVID-19 safety policies will be in June 2024.
+However, the Shalom Hartman Institute will follow all the regulations set forth by the Israeli Health Ministry and will remain in touch with all registrants regarding COVID-19 protocols as relevant to CLP in June 2024.
+Based on the COVID-19 situation in June, the Shalom Hartman Institute may implement additional measures to ensure the health and safety of all participants.

 What is the cancellation policy?

-Up to one week before the program start day (June 14, 2023), you may cancel and receive a full refund.
+Up to one week before the program’s start date (June 19, 2024), you may cancel and receive a full refund.
 Please note that we will deduct an administrative fee of 5% for all full refunds.
-If you cancel within a week of the program start date, we will refund 50% of the program cost.
+If you cancel within a week of the program’s start date, we will refund 50% of the program cost.
+If we cancel the program for any reason at any time, you will receive a full refund for program fees.
+We cannot cover any cost associated with flights or accommodation bookings and we strongly advise that you take adequate travel insurance that covers cancellation.

 FOLLOW HARTMAN INSTITUTE